MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-same-hardware.md

 Migration consists of running Azure Stack HCI setup on your Windows Server deployment for a clean OS install with your VMs and storage intact.
 This replaces the current operating system with Azure Stack HCI.
 For detailed information, see [Deploy the Azure Stack HCI operating system](../deploy/operating-system.md).
 Afterwards, you create a new Azure Stack HCI cluster, reattach your storage and import the VMs over.

-1. Shutdown your existing cluster VMs, offline CSVs, offline storage pools, and the cluster service.
+1. Shut down your existing cluster VMs, offline CSVs, offline storage pools, and the cluster service.

 1. Go to the location where you downloaded the Azure Stack HCI bits, then run Azure Stack HCI setup on each Windows Server node.

 1. During setup, select **Custom: Install the newer version of Azure Stack HCI only (Advanced)**.
 Repeat for each server.

 1. Create the new Azure Stack HCI cluster.
-You can use Windows Admin Center or Windows PowerShell to do this, as described below.
+You can use Windows Admin Center or Windows PowerShell for this task, as shown in the following sections.

 > [!IMPORTANT]
 > Hyper-V virtual switch (`VMSwitch`) name must be the same name captured in the cluster configuration inventory.
 Make sure the virtual switch name used on the Azure Stack HCI cluster matches the original source virtual switch name before you import the VMs.